-There are plenty of appropriate places to test a flagship pair of wireless headphones such as the new $400 Bose Noise Canceling Headphones 700.
+There are plenty of appropriate places to test a flagship pair of wireless headphones such as the $400 Bose Noise Cancelling Headphones 700.
 An open office, for example, is a great spot to try the upgraded noise-cancelling mode that has 10 selectable levels of intensity.
 A crowded train full of tipsy, shouting baseball fans is another great opportunity to evaluate the long-term comfort of the soft, synthetic leather ear cups.

-But, perhaps the marquee feature in the new Bose 700 noise-cancelling headphones comes in the form of its calling abilities.
+But, perhaps the marquee feature in the new Bose Noise Cancelling Headphones 700 comes in the form of its calling abilities.
 The headset now uses four of the six built-in mics to hone in on your voice during a call or web conference and an algorithm helps drown out the rest of the noise around you.
 To test this, I wore them directly in front of the stage while Chicago hardcore band, Harms Way, ripped through a set at a small independent music venue in upstate, New York.

 “Can you hear me?”
 I asked, fully expecting it to fail.
 Why would it work in a situation like that?
-Sure, the headphones are great in the coffee shop for blocking out the scream of a milk steamer or the small child who ran into my chair dozens of times while I tried to write this post.
+Sure, the Bluetooth headphones are great in the coffee shop for blocking out the scream of a milk steamer or the small child who ran into my chair dozens of times while I tried to write this post.
 But, a heavy metal concert?

 Surprisingly, the call actually kinda worked.
 It wasn’t ideal, and my voice reportedly had a “weird, muffled roar” in the background.
 And my wife—I called her instead of a coworker because I fully expected this to fail spectacularly—had to yell because the max volume over the Bluetooth connection isn’t designed to keep up with stacks of guitar amps.
 But, it did work.
 I could hear the person on the other end of the call and she could mostly hear me.
-Bose put a lot of work into these headphones beyond simple listening and drowning out the drone of plane engines.
+Bose put a lot of work into these Bluetooth headphones beyond simple listening and drowning out the drone of plane engines.

-The headphones themselves are even posher.
+These Bose headphones themselves are even posher.
 Their smooth, matte material finish feels like what I’d imagine a dolphin feels like when it’s dry.
 It’s lovely, but it picks up fingerprints easily.

-This is the first pair of Bose headphones with touch gesture control on the outside of the right ear cup and I was impressed by it.
+This is the first pair of Bose 700 noise-canceling headphones with touch gesture control on the outside of the right ear cup and I was impressed by it.
 The gestures are responsive: swipe forward or backward to skip from song to song, and simple taps start and stop playback.
 I still accidentally activated it a few times—the sensitivity is welcome sometimes, but frustrating when I would go to adjust my hat and accidentally skip a song.
 Still, it’s a solid effort, especially for its first attempt at touch controls.

-It works thanks to six microphones form an array that picks up sound from both inside and outside the ear cups.
+It works thanks to six microphones that form an array that picks up sound from both inside and outside the ear cups.
 This allows Bose to effectively evaluate and cancel exterior sound, while identifying and eliminating any distortion that may happen on the inside near the speaker.
 The real difference, however, comes from the processing that Bose does with data from those microphones, which the company says it has spent years tuning.

-A button on the left ear cup lets you cycle between the minimum, the median, and the maximum noise-cancelling settings.
+A button on the left ear cup lets you cycle between the minimum, the median, and the maximum noise-canceling settings.
 You can choose any of the 10 options from within the app or reprogram the button to cycle between levels of your choosing.

-Dig into the nicely-designed, but relatively feature-sparse app and you’ll notice that there’s no EQ control that lets you tweak the sound—you get what it gives.
+Dig into the nicely designed, but relatively feature-sparse app and you’ll notice that there’s no EQ control that lets you tweak the sound—you get what it gives.
 If you’re familiar with Bose’s QuietComfort series, it should seem rather familiar.
 The sound is clear and pleasing, but overall a bit flat, especially compared with a boom-heavy, bass-centric headphone like the Sony.
 This works in Bose’s favor sometimes, and against it in others.

 I ran the headphones through my typical cadre of metal songs, which I like because they demand clarity to separate the helicopter-style blast beats, as well as lows for the vocals and highs for the shredding guitars.
 Bose handled the separation excellently, and the highs were clear without grating (at least not more than they’re supposed to), but the vocals were a little lacking.